aditya-caltechie/ai_financial_planner/README.md

 - On Week 4 Day 2, we will do 6_agents
 - On Week 4 Day 3, we will do 7_frontend
 - On Week 4 Day 4, we will do 8_enterprise

-#### Keep in mind

-- Please submit your community_contributions, including links to your repos, in the production repo community_contributions folder
-- Regularly do a git pull to get the latest code
-- Reach out in Udemy or email (ed@edwarddonner.com) if I can help!
-This is a gigantic project and I am here to help you deliver it!